Mirror Game

 Mirror Game is an Indian psychological thriller film written and directed by Vijit Sharma and produced by Rahula Kochar for Icelerate Films.
 The film was released by PVR Pictures on 2 June 2017.
 The film stars Parvin Dabas, Pooja Batra and Omi Vaidya in lead roles.

 Plot

-Mirror Game follows University, Professor Jay Verma.
+Mirror Game follows University Professor Jay Verma.
 Stuck in a crumbling marriage and a failing career, Jay seeks a way out of his troubles.
 Ronnie, an ambitious student, approaches Professor Verma asking for help with a thesis.
-Verma sees this opportunity and in return for his help, makes Ronnie an offer that he hopes will solve all his problems.
-Ronnie accepts but soon things start to spiral out of control and Professor Verma begins to question his sanity.
+Verma sees this as an opportunity and, in return for his help, makes Ronnie an offer that he hopes will solve all his problems.
+Ronnie accepts, but soon things start to spiral out of control and Professor Verma begins to question his sanity.